tmasch/bpf_be/documentation/README.md

 - If the manifest or the bibliographical record contain references to Collections, Persons, and Places, a search for them is done in the database and, if it fails, in external resources (e.g., GND).
 The editor can select the appropriate match or, if necessary, manually search and ingest or create new authority records.
 - The editor can select the text illustrated here, medium and, once the appropriate Making Processes have been determined, enter Artists, Places, and Dates in these forms.
 - Texts, Artists and Places are likewise checked against the database or, if that fails, external resources, the editor can confirm matches, launch manual searches in external databases, or manually create new authority records.
+- If any authority records are found in external resources, they will be ingested automatically.
+- A new record is ingested automatically, if there was no record found in the database but one from external resources, and if there is a record in the database, but it is only a stub.
+- If any newly ingested record contains connections to other authority records (often the case), the connected records are either imported in full, or the information in the connection is merely used to create stubs.
+This will depend on the type of records (e.g., persons connected to other persons will be normally imported as stubs, but places connected to a collection as full records.
+In addition, if there is already a stub in the database, it would be upgraded to a full record since it is apparently relevant.**)
 - The results are saved as a Manuscript or Book record and a provisional record (currently called 'Pages') that contains information on the individual canvasses of the IIIF manifest as well as the entered information on illustrated texts and making process.
 ![Create](./1%20Ingest/1-3%20Ingest%20Books/1-3-1%20-%20Downloading%20Information/ingest_manifest.png)